jrenaud90/TidalPy/Documentation/utilities_x/constants.md

 Most constants have a short alias beside the descriptive name (`M_sol` for `mass_solar`, `Au` for `au`, `SBC` for `sbc`, `k` for `k_boltzmann`), because both spellings appear throughout the literature and the older code.
 They refer to the same value.

-The corresponding C++ names carry a `d_` prefix and full capitals: `d_MASS_SOLAR`, `d_LUMINOSITY_SOLAR`, `d_PI`, `d_NAN`, `d_EPS`.
+The corresponding C++ names carry a `d_` prefix (indicating they are doubles) and full capitals: `d_MASS_SOLAR`, `d_LUMINOSITY_SOLAR`, `d_PI`, `d_NAN`, `d_EPS`.
 A physics module reads them through `TidalPyConstants::d_MASS_SOLAR` for the compile-time values and through `tidalpy_config_ptr->d_G` for the runtime ones.

-## What is fixed and what is not
+## Compiled vs. Initializationed

 **Compile-time, read-only.** Mathematical constants ($\pi$, infinity, NaN) and floating-point limits (the largest and smallest normal double, the machine epsilon, the mantissa digit count) are `constexpr`.
 So are the solar-system body properties: the masses and radii of the Sun, Earth, Jupiter, Pluto, and Io, and the solar luminosity, all set to the IAU nominal values.
 The number of seconds in a Julian mega-year is compile-time as well, because the Julian year is exact by definition rather than measured.

 **Set at initialization, from SciPy.** The gravitational constant, the astronomical unit, the Stefan-Boltzmann constant, the molar gas constant, and the Boltzmann constant are read from `scipy.constants` each time TidalPy initializes.
 The Julian year comes from the same place.
-This is deliberate: a physical constant should have one authoritative source, and duplicating CODATA values into a header is how packages end up disagreeing with each other in the sixth digit.

 **Set from configuration.** The numerical guards are read from the configuration file: the minimum and maximum tidal frequency, the minimum spin-orbit frequency difference, the minimum viscosity and modulus, the minimum layer thickness, the shared numerical floor, and the layer-boundary continuity tolerance.
-These are not physics.
-They are the thresholds below which a quantity is treated as zero or a mode is dropped, and their right values depend on the problem, so they are exposed rather than hard-coded.
+These are the thresholds below which a quantity is treated as zero or a mode is dropped, and their right values depend on the problem, so they are exposed rather than hard-coded.

 The numerical floor is the one of these that is not a physical threshold.
 It is the smallest magnitude a denominator may take before a guard substitutes it, and `rheology_x`, `cooling_x`, and `radiogenics_x` all read it: a zero forcing frequency, a zero layer thickness, and a zero half life each reach a division that would otherwise produce infinity.
 Its default, `1e-100`, sits far below any physical value, so in practice it only ever replaces a true zero.
-Raising it is a debugging tool rather than a modeling choice.

-The layer-boundary continuity tolerance is the one a user is likely to meet.
-A world's layers must stack without a gap or an overlap, and `layer_continuity_rtol` is how far a layer's inner radius may sit from the previous layer's outer radius before `add_layer` rejects the geometry.
-It is relative to that radius (floored at one metre, so the innermost layer still gets a usable tolerance), so its default of `1e-6` is about six metres on an Earth-sized body.
-Loosen it if you are assembling layers from rounded numbers.

-## Updating them
+## Updating

 Two functions repopulate the shared C++ struct, and both run automatically during package initialization.